kubewarden/container-resources-policy/README.md

 ignored.
 Additionally, `ignoreValues` default value is `false`, so it's recommended to only provide it when you want to set it to `true`.

+> [!NOTE]
+> The admission request review evaluated by the policy could be mutated by
+> another admission controller, like the LimitRange admission controller.
+This
+> means that the policy could accept a resource that at first looks invalid, but
+> that is later mutated by another admission controller to be valid.
+For example,
+> LimitRange will set the default request values if they are not set.

 Any container that uses an image that matches an entry in this list will be excluded from enforcement.